Free Non Profit Background Checks (Organizations & Volunteers)

 Paid employee background checks are the same for nonprofits as they are for public sector/government positions or for-profit businesses.
 This can include a national criminal background check including fingerprinting, employment verification, and education verification.
 It can also include credit history for positions involving payroll or funding.

 Criminal histories show misdemeanor and felony convictions unless they have been sealed or expunged.
-How long does a misdemeanor stay on your record?
-It can stay indefinitely unless sealed or expunged by a court order.
+A misdemeanor can stay on your record indefinitely unless sealed or expunged by a court order.
 Therefore, a misdemeanor charge can appear on a non-profit background check.

-If charges are dismissed do you have a criminal record?
+When charges are dismissed, it does not necessarily mean you have a criminal record.
 Some states have passed laws stating charges that resulted in non-convictions cannot appear on a background check.
 For example, California automatically removes a charge from a criminal record when there is no conviction.

-Do traffic violations show up on criminal background check screenings for volunteers or nonprofits?
-They can if the position requires the use of a motor vehicle and a driving history is requested.
+Traffic violations may appear on criminal background check screenings for volunteers or nonprofits, particularly if the position involves driving and requires a review of driving history.
 Traffic violations that are misdemeanors or felony offenses can also show up on a nonprofit criminal background check.

 Volunteer background checks usually consist of a local, state, or national criminal history which includes criminal convictions, and sex offender registry information, and could potentially include pending charges.